Table of Contents

-If 25 minutes of running 3 days a week does not seem realistic, we can break this up further since the guidelines suggest no minimum needed duration of activity to yield health benefits.
-Thus, we can run 13 minutes 6 days a week at a 10 minute mile pace (13*6 = 78, which is >75).
+If 25 minutes of running 3 days a week does not seem realistic, you can break this up further since the guidelines suggest no minimum needed duration of activity to yield health benefits.
+Thus, you can run 13 minutes 6 days a week at a 10-minute mile pace (13*6 = 78, which is >75).
 Running 7 minutes twice a day for 6 days a week is also adequate (12*7 = 84, which is >75).
 However, practically speaking most people will find it more convenient to perform one 13 minute session than two 7 minute sessions.

-If we aim for 30 minutes of VPA daily to help offset the negative effects of an otherwise completely sedentary lifestyle (as indicated in the guideline box above), then we need 180 MET-minutes per day (30 minutes * 6.0 MET = 180 MET-minutes).
-Therefore, running at a 10 minute mile pace requires 18 minutes of running daily to meet this goal., though based on the time recommendation we would still need to run 30 minutes.
+If you aim for 30 minutes of VPA daily to help offset the negative effects of an otherwise completely sedentary lifestyle (as indicated in the guideline box above), then you need 180 MET-minutes per day (30 minutes * 6.0 METs = 180 MET-minutes).
+Therefore, running at a 10 minute mile pace requires 18 minutes of running daily to meet this goal., though based on the time recommendation you would still need to run 30 minutes.

-Tip: There is a clear contradiction in the prior example; when we perform physical activity that is >6.0 METs we can meet the MET-minute goal without meeting the time requirement goal.
-Unfortunately, it’s not completely clear in the guideline if meeting the total time targets are necessary if we have already met the MET-minute targets.
-However most sources reference the time targets rather than the MET-minutes targets regarding recommendations.
+Tip: There is a clear contradiction in the prior example; when you perform physical activity that is >6.0 METs you can meet the MET-minute goal without meeting the time requirement goal.
+Unfortunately, it’s not completely clear in the guideline if meeting the total time targets are necessary if you have already met the MET-minute targets.
+However, most sources reference the time targets rather than the MET-minutes targets regarding the recommendations.
 Additionally, as discussed below, more activity generally leads to better health outcomes.
 Thus, I advise you to meet the listed time targets even if you surpass the MET-minute targets.